Knotch launches Blueprint to help marketers find the best publishers of sponsored content

 Since then, it’s added a competitive intelligence product and now Blueprint, a tool for marketers who want to find the best topics, formats and partners to reach their desired audience.

-Lara Vandenberg, Knotch’s senior vice president of marketing and communications, told me that agencies had been asking the company to recommend of which publishers to work with, so Blueprint is meant to meet that need.
+Lara Vandenberg, Knotch’s senior vice president of marketing and communications, told me that agencies had been asking the company to recommend which publishers to work with, so Blueprint is meant to meet that need.
 She described it as both “this ultimate content planning product” and as “a predictive matchmaker for brands as content becomes so much more of a focus.”

 To accomplish this, she said Knotch is scouring the web for sponsored content, then automatically identifying elements like content, themes and trends.

 Marketers can then access this data by browsing through different themes and publishers.
-They can also search based on the audience and metrics that they’re looking for, and Blueprint will recommend publishers who seem like a good fit.
-Blueprint offers detailed about publishers, like how often they’re publishing sponsored content, who their advertisers are and what kind of response they’re getting.
+They also can search based on the audience and metrics that they’re looking for, and Blueprint will recommend publishers that seem like a good fit.
+Blueprint offers detailed information about publishers, like how often they’re publishing sponsored content, who their advertisers are and what kind of response they’re getting.

 In some cases, marketers can even click a button to send a message directly to the publisher’s sales team.